frankherchet/hyper2000-mqtt/README.md

 }
 ```
 #### Get all properties
-No publish the following MQTT message.
+Now publish the following MQTT message.
 Afterwards the HYPER2000 will start updating the topics:

 ```
 iot/gDa3tb/<deviceId>/properties/read